ohsik/write-here/README.md

 ###Todos..

-1. AJAX image upload progress bar
+1. Better way for AJAX loading gif
 2. Server side validation needs to be fixed
 3. Inline images uploaded by `Add Media` button need to update `post_parent` to the newly created post's ID

 ###Plans
 *I'm thinking about making this to a single page application(kind of) using AJAX technology.
 You only have to add one shortcode into your page/post and on that page, you can write, read, edit and delete all of your content.*

-######Yes, I definitely need your help to make this plug in better.
+Yes, I definitely need your help to make this plug in better.
 Sounds interesting to you?
-Please feel free to talke me at
+Please feel free to talke me at o@ohsikpark.com
-o@ohsikpark.com

 ###Library used